 Incidentally, this counts double for revisions made without the input of the filmmakers themselves.
 Remember how I mentioned the heavily altered Star Wars: Special Editions earlier?
 Those were overseen by series creator George Lucas himself, and fans near-unanimously hate them – especially since Lucas (prior to selling his pop culture baby to Disney) actively suppressed access to the original incarnations.
 So, if the actual people responsible can’t even get away with making post-release revisions to their movies, what chance does a random in-house video editing crew at Disney+ stand of getting it right?

 It’s not a problem unless you have a solution

 What’s the solution, then?
-It’s simple – Disney should make both versions of Splash available on Disney+.
+Well, if we’re ruling out parental lock as the most obvious answer, then Disney should make both versions of Splash available on Disney+.

-Certainly, there’s a precedent for this: in contrast to Lucas, Ridley Scott has allowed at least two iterations of his cult sci-fi hit Blade Runner to remain in circulation on streaming services, despite expressing his personal preference for 2007’s The Final Cut.
+Certainly, there’s a precedent for this: unlike Lucas, Ridley Scott has allowed at least two iterations of his cult sci-fi hit Blade Runner to remain in circulation on streaming services, despite expressing his personal preference for 2007’s The Final Cut.